ssmirr/appdev-chapters/sample_data.md

 In class, whenever we have needed to get data into our database, we were able to run the command `rails sample_data`, but where is that file located?

-If you were to open a class project and do a search, you would find that our `sample_data` lives in the `tasks` folder, which is located within the `lib` folder.
+If you were to open a class project and search through all the files, you would find that our `sample_data` lives in the `tasks` folder, which is located within the `lib` folder.
 The path to that would be `lib/tasks/dev.rake`.
-When we first started learning, whenever we want to run a Ruby file, we would have to call `ruby filename.rb`, so we might think that we would need to run `ruby dev.rake` to run this file.
-While this would follow our previous convention, we are able to define how we call these tasks in a rake file.
-Let's start building the task by being able to call it in the rails terminal.
+Now that we have found where our task should live, let's start building the task that can be called in the termianl.

 ### The start
 ```